 The most obvious difference between the Micro Drive and other lights is the CNC-machined aluminum body.
 In the event that you take a spill, the Micro Drive can handle it.
 The machined aluminum body also dissipates heat, which can damage LED bulbs over time.
 The Micro Drive is sporting a redesigned power button that increases the headlight's water- and weather-resistance.
 The new power button hides the green and red LED's that allow you to monitor battery level without losing a pedal stroke.
 When the headlight is on, the indicator (locator on top of the light housing) will be either green, red, or flashing red to indicate power level.
 The Micro Drive is also equipped with Lezyne's Maximum Optical Reflection one-piece internal reflection technology.
 The result is a light with fewer parts and a smoother, wider Uniform Power Beam.

-The Micro Drive has four modes: Blast (150 lumens), Enduro (100 lumens), Flash (100 lumens), and Economy (50 lumens).
-The battery is good for 2 hours, 3 hours, 6 hours, and 6 hours in each mode, respectively.
+The Micro Drive has five modes: Overdrive (200 lumens), Blast (150 lumens), Enduro (100 lumens), Flash (100 lumens), and Economy (50 lumens).
 Lezyne's side visibility technology makes the Micro Drive visible from 180 degrees at night without illuminating your handlebars, which can be distracting.
 It includes Li-ion, rechargeable batteries and a USB charger, and a nylon handlebar mount.

 The Lezyne Micro Drive Bicycle Headlight comes in Black and Silver and is compatible with 31.8mm or 25.4mm road or mountain handlebars.

 Pack Heat - just not in the cold

 - Gender: Male

 - Familiarity: I've put it through the wringer